fabianmartins/alienattack.workshop/README.md

 ### Accessing the Game application
 1. Select the file **`alienattack.application/game/index.html`**
 2. Right-click the file to open the menu, and select **Preview**.
 A browser will be opened on Cloud9.
-See that at the top.
 You are expected to see a screen similar to the one below.

     ![](./images/alienattack.cloud9.browser.game.png)

-3. See that at the right of the line where is the URL for the file we have highlighted an arrow-box that will open the application on a tab on your browser.
+3. See that at the right hand side of the line where is the URL for the file we have highlighted a box with an arrow within (we will call it the *window-expanding icon* ) that will open the application on a tab on your browser.
 This is the best way for us to track what's happening on the application.
-Click on that arrow-box.
+Click on that box.

 If you visit the console of your browser, you will see some 404 errors, and the message `ERROR LOADING CONFIG`.
 That is expected, as the application is broken.